julsraemy/prezi/md/loud-colloquium-trends-dh.md

 ### Heterogeneity

 1. Cultural heritage data refer to digital or data-driven affordances of cultural heritage, embodying **a rich and varied compilation of insights  originating from a variety of disciplines, techniques, traditions, positions and technologies**.
-It encompasses both tangible and intangible aspects of a society's culture.
+It encompasses both tangible and intangible aspects of a society's culture as well as natural heritage.

 <!--